tawi1/DotsTrafficCity/docs/source/trafficLight.rst

 For the auto-connector to detect and link your traffic lights correctly, ensure that the following setup is met:

 * The root GameObject of the traffic light must contain both the **TrafficLightObjectAuthoring** and the :ref:`TrafficLightObject <trafficLightObject>` components.
 * Each child :ref:`TrafficLightFrame <trafficLightFrame>` component must have its **Index direction** property set strictly in accordance with where the physical frame (visor/lens) is facing.
-This direction is critical for the algorithm to properly align the traffic light orientation with the target road and traffic node.
+This direction is critical for the algorithm to properly align the traffic light orientation with the target road and traffic node. **A small ray is displayed in the Scene view to visualize this direction.**

 Execution Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~